Chapter 44 : Goosebumps

 I beeped the car unlocked and slid onto the cold, crunchy leather of the drivers seat, shivering from a mingled adrenaline-cocktail of cold and fear.
 After a couple bungled tries, my shaky hand was finally able to jam the keys in the ignition, and our Swagmobile rumbled to life.

-It took me a while to figure out (through a series of jolting stops and starts, and one near-miss with the pole behind me) which pedal was which and how to reverse.
+It took me a while to remember (through a series of jolting stops and starts, and one near-miss with the pole behind me) which pedal was which and how to reverse.
 My one experience driving had been that night we had to pick an unconscious Aidan up from the New Years concert.
 Given that time had involved several near death experiences, I was, needless to say, still a little nervous about operating a vehicle.

 Right as I was pulling up to the exit, the metal door to the club flew open with such force, it slammed against the wall with a bone-chattering clang.
 Out barged Freddy, looking the scariest I’d ever seen him — with his shirt torn in several places, a crazed look in his eyes and what looked like the beginnings of a bruise blossoming across his jaw.
 Also, let’s not forget the unconscious girl over his shoulder.

-Freddy stormed through the door, shoving the bouncer outside with the hand that wasn’t holding up Evelyn.
+Freddy stormed through the door, shoving the bouncer away with the hand that wasn’t holding up Evelyn.
 He was followed by a bedraggled-looking Potter and Dom, who were dragging a limp and obviously woozy Aidan between them.

-With that, all my friends threw themselves in the van in a pile of arms and legs and grunts.
+With that, all my friends threw themselves in the van in a pile of arms and legs and creative cursing.
 After everyone was inside, I stalled for a moment – unsure of what to do next.
 But then I spotted Cooper and his cronies shoving their way through the club door, and before I could even think twice, my foot slammed on the gas pedal and we were peeling away with a Hollywood-movie-worthy screech.

 This prompted even more shouting and chaos, as everyone in the van was still on the floor (seatbelt?
 What’s that?).
 With a clunking noise (and several complaints), my friends tumbled across the van and managed to tangle themselves together even further.